How to Make Sure You Don’t Get Scammed at an ATM

+It’s important to know how to tell if an ATM has been tampered with.
 Knowing what to look for when you visit an ATM will help you avoid becoming a victim of a scam.
 Thieves use a variety of techniques to get your debit card number and PIN.
 Knowing how to spot the devices and tools a fraudster might use to get your debit card information is one way to protect yourself from theft.
 The next time you go to use an ATM, here’s what to keep an eye out for:

 1. Card Reader Overlay

-ATM thieves often use skimming devices to collect the information stored on ATM and debit cards, including the card numbers and PINs.
+ATM thieves often use skimming devices to collect the information stored on ATM and debit cards, including card numbers and PINs.
 A card reader overlay is one of the most common examples of a skimming device.
 Card-reading skimmers are also pretty inexpensive, costing just a few hundred dollars on average.
 That makes them affordable for most thieves, especially if those criminals stand to gain thousands of dollars from stealing other people’s money.

 A card reader overlay fits on top of the existing card reader on an ATM.
 When you swipe or insert your card into the machine, the skimmer reads and records the number.
 Usually, you can use the compromised ATM to get money or check your account balance without issue, so you might not even realize the skimmer is there if you’re not looking closely.